BENTLEIGH CLINIC TEMPORARILY CLOSED

 Symptoms of Sleep Deprivation

-Independent studies indicate that sleep deprived people have more difficulties in performing their duties and activities during the day.
-Sleep deprivation does not pertain to a day or two of sleepless nights due to a variety of reasons, but pertains on chronic lack of sleep for months or years.
+Independent studies indicate that sleep-deprived people have more difficulties in performing their duties and activities during the day.
+Sleep deprivation does not pertain to a day or two of sleepless nights due to a variety of reasons but pertains to a chronic lack of sleep for months or years.

 On average, an adult needs 8 hours of sleep for his body and system to “refresh”.
-We have an inherent sleep drive that builds up throughout the day as they remain awake.
+We have an inherent sleep drive that builds up throughout the day as we remain awake.
 As the day progresses, we feel an overwhelming heaviness to sleep.
 This “heaviness” or “pressure” is alleviated as we sleep.
 This process happens daily.
-If sleep is chronically disrupted then the pressure builds up.
+If sleep is chronically disrupted, then the pressure builds up.

 Symptoms of Lack of Sleep